PIndividual/DDES9912_PeterQin/README.md

+# Toy-circling Aeroplane Unity Implementation with EZPZ Toolkit

+This project, as a duplication of the EZPZ-Toolkit, aims to learn basic Unity applications and build an interactive Unity scene to replicate the Toy-circling Aeroplane in the Powerhouse Collection by implementing its main functionality with some modifications.

+The main scene for the Toy-circling Aeroplane can be found here: DDES9912_PeterQin\Assets\__DDES9912 Work\Assignment\A2\A2.unity

+Link to the object in Powerhouse: https://collection.powerhouse.com.au/object/41739

+---

-# Overview
+# EZPZ Toolkit Overview

 Quick prototyping interaction toolkit intended for non coders or Unity beginners.

 Quick, 23 minute video guide below:

 * https://youtu.be/mIoewQ2zQBI

 Unity, quick reminder videos (most less than 2 mins):

 * https://www.youtube.com/playlist?list=PLZP8wzCUfgsIQBKy3F4EwIlDgjX4_JypG

 Specific, EZPZ toolkit video guides:

 * https://www.youtube.com/playlist?list=PLZP8wzCUfgsKfgJDXuiHHAw-qjcEev1k-

 # Licensing Info

 by Matt Cabanag https://www.linkedin.com/in/mattavc/

 MIT License: